-If a staff member reports they feel unwell /develops symptoms of COVID-19, however mild, they should go home immediately, self-isolate and request a COVID swab test.
+If a staff member reports they feel unwell /develops symptoms of COVID-19, however mild, they should go home immediately, self-isolate for 7 days and request a COVID swab test.
 Refer to the advice on the NHS website and the Stay at home guidance.